The Masters League State of Origin – day 2

 100 Straight Leg Raises

 Posted on October 17, 2017, in Motivation, WOD and tagged Boronia Park, CrossFit, CrossFit Geo, Fitness Facility, GEO, Gladesville, gym, gymnastics, Hunters Hill, Lane Cove, Meadowbank, MetCon, Ninja Warrior, Personal training, Putney, Ryde, Strength and Conditioning, Sydney, Weightlifting, west ryde, Wod.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Masters League State of Origin – day 2.